 For example, if you started playing a session and your whistle was playing A = 440Hz (standard concert pitch).
 After about 15 minutes playing the chances are you’re now playing A = 442Hz (sharper) this is due to the likely warmer temperature at a session in full swing.

-If you were playing outdoors in colder temperatures, chances are your whistle tuning will flatten also.
+The opposite also applies.
+If you’re playing outdoors in colder temperatures, chances are your whistle tuning will flatten also.

-Intermediate Whistles – if you play in sessions or in groups then you’re more likely to be conscious of your tuning.
-Tunable whistles start from around the €25 mark.
+If you play in sessions or in groups then you’re more likely to be conscious of your tuning.
+Tuneable whistles start from around the €25 mark.